 Music has always played a huge role in marketing.
 We can all understand and agree that music is a natural influencer of mood and attitude.
 So when studying how music is used in advertising, the first aspect of its use we should focus on is psychology.
 According to hundreds of studies (such as McGill “Musical Chills”), listening to music effects our mental health and releases dopamine.
 It can turn you up, anger you, calm you down, sadden you, excite you, scare you, and make you feel.

-Watching TV the other day a commercial came on for the new iPhone 8.
+While watching TV the other day, a commercial came on for the new iPhone 8.

 And music isn’t only used for that positive psychological connection or to woo your mood.
 Music in advertising is also used to increase the frequency in which you think about a product or brand.
 In consumer terms, annoy you.
 Many brands will select a current pop culture song that is top of the charts, or a classic song that everyone knows, and try to associate that song with their brand by pushing that commercial to a specific targeted audience on repeat.
 Can you think of any examples where a brand has done this?
 It can be annoying, but it works.
 How about Hyundai recently using “Sweet Caroline” in their car commercial.
 Now when you hear Sweet Caroline, you think of that annoying guy stuck in traffic in his Hyundai.
 At least I do…help me.